Beyond why to how: The legal framework to promote accessibility for disabled persons in South Africa - Meryl du Plessis

 Meryl du Plessis is a senior lecturer in the School of Law at the University of the Witwatersrand, Johannesburg.
 Her research interests are in labour and social security law, with a particular focus on access to work for disabled persons, as well as social security for women and low-income workers in the informal economy.

-Please note: This session will be preceded at 15:00 by Delia Ferri's Centre for Disability Studies Conversations session discussing The UN CRPD in Italian Case Law.
+Please note: This session will be preceded at 15:00 by Delia Ferri's seminar discussing The UN CRPD in Italian Case Law.
 You can register for both events via the link above.

 School of Law